papuia13/ChatBot-Frontend/README.md

    - Send messages by pressing Enter or clicking the send button
    - Edit or delete your previous messages (if enabled)
    - View conversation history in the sidebar
-   - Toggle between light/dark mode using the theme toggle

 4. **Managing Conversations**
    - Rename conversations by clicking on the title in the sidebar